Guidance For Safety And Health Program Development Is Available Thru

 Keep it Simple

 If a safety procedure is so complicated that a new hire can’t grasp it in five minutes, the procedure itself is already a hazard.
-Simplify the steps, remove unnecessary jargon, and test the process with a handful of frontline workers before rolling it out company‑wide.
+Worth adding: simplify the steps, remove unnecessary jargon, and test the process with a handful of frontline workers before rolling it out company‑wide.
 A simple, easy‑to‑follow procedure reduces the chance of human error and increases compliance.

 Measure What Matters